dreyydk/dreyydk/README.md

 <h2 align="center">Hi 👋!
-My name is Andrew and I'm a full-stack developer from Brazil!</h2>
+My name is Andrew, I'm a full-stack developer from Brazil!</h2>

 ###